freelawproject/hr/handbook/handbook.md

  - v1.4.0, 2022-04-13 - Add referral bonus
  - v1.3.0, 2021-11-10 - Switch to Gusto for tracking sick and PTO time
  - v1.2.0, 2021-10-12 - Add security sections
- - v1.1.0, 2020-06-15 — Remove Columbus Day, add Indigenous Peoples' Day and Juneteenth.
+ - v1.1.0, 2020-06-15 — Remove Columbus Day, add Indigenous Peoples' Day and Juneteenth
  - v1.0.2, 2020-06-01 — Staff update
- - v1.0.1, 2019-12-05 — Adds link to the leave policy section for logging leave.
+ - v1.0.1, 2019-12-05 — Adds link to the leave policy section for logging leave
- - v1.0, 2019-09-30 — Final version approved by board, without changes since 0.99 version.
+ - v1.0, 2019-09-30 — Final version approved by board, without changes since 0.99 version
  - v0.99, 2019-09-22 — Updates following legal review, and once again proposed to the board.
 Again, this version is not yet applicable to any employee, and remains open to suggestions and corrections.
  - v0.9.3, 2019-07-08 - All policies updated and reviewed by @mlissner and proposed to board.
 This version is not yet applicable to any employee, but is open to suggestions and corrections.
  - v0.9, 2019-07-01 - A copy from https://github.com/opengovfoundation/hr-manual